-- a business centre is a place providing office facilities and services
+- a place providing office facilities and services ⇒

-- the business centre of a town or country is the part of it where most business is
+- the part of a town or country where most business is conducted ⇒

-- a company's business centre is a part of it dedicated to business
+- a part of a company that is dedicated to business ⇒

 Example Sentences Including 'business centre'

 As was the linen and other facilities offered by the hotel's business centre.

 Dr Felmingham says Launceston's reputation as the state's business centre is unfounded.